ysaikai/ysaikai.github.io/index.md

 I am going to give a talk at:
-- [Conference on Applied Statistics in Agriculture and Natural Resources](https://conference.ifas.ufl.edu/applied-stats/) in Gainesville, FL, ~~April 26-28, 2020~~ rescheduled for April 25-27, 2021
+- [Conference on Applied Statistics in Agriculture and Natural Resources](https://conference.ifas.ufl.edu/applied-stats/) in Gainesville, FL, ~~April 26-28, 2020~~ April 25-27, 2021 (rescheduled)